kmahon37/plex-dvr-waker/README.md

 ```

 ## Troubleshooting
 If you are having issues, you can check the Plex DVR Waker log files located in the same directory.
 There are up to 4 rolling log files that can reach 1MB each.
-Look for files named like:
+If needed, these files can safely be deleted, but they will regenerate over time.
 ```
 PlexDvrWaker.log
 PlexDvrWaker.0.log